Lawyers say China using Interpol to seek dissident’s return

 WASHINGTON (AP) — Attorneys are asking the Biden administration to release from immigration custody a Chinese democracy advocate who could be deported to his homeland to face what they say are false charges — despite the lack of an extradition treaty between the United States and China.

-Human rights advocates say this is one of a handful of cases in which China has used the Interpol “red notice” system to try to force the return of fugitives from the United States.
-Under this system, a member country of the international police consortium can ask other countries to arrest and return fugitives living abroad.
+Human rights advocates say this is one of a handful of cases in which China has used the Interpol “red notice” system to try to force the return of dissidents from the United States.
+Under the red notice system, a member country of the international police consortium can ask other countries to arrest and return fugitives living abroad.
 It’s not clear how often, if ever, this tactic has resulted in the U.S. turning over detainees to Chinese authorities.

 The man was arrested in June and is being held in a U.S. Immigration and Customs Enforcement detention center.
 The Associated Press is withholding the man’s name because a sibling still living in China has reported being threatened by government agents with criminal charges unless his brother returns to the country.